Drag queen: With children

-Separately from kids watching drag, the phenomena of drag kids is relatively recent, The New York Times notes that as of September 2019 there are over a hundred public drag children in the U.S., with Desmond is Amazing as the one with the most followers.
+Separately from kids watching drag, the phenomenon of drag kids is relatively recent, The New York Times in September 2019, published a guess that there are about a hundred children who do drag in the U.S., with Desmond is Amazing being the one with the most followers.
 The mainstream access to drag queens on television exponentially increased in 2009 when RuPaul's Drag Race started airing.

 However, as of 2022, exposing kids to drag has become somewhat controversial.
-Lawmakers in states such has Florida, Arizona, Texas are attempting to ban minors from attending drag shows and punish parents who expose their kids to drag.
+Lawmakers in states such as Arizona, Florida, and Texas are attempting to ban minors from attending drag shows and punish parents who expose their kids to drag.
 These attempts to ban minors from watching drag are based on allegations of drag being a form of perversion and hyper-sexualization.
-Those who disagree have argued that drag queens provide a safe and creative environment for young children, especially LGBTQ+ children, and are a source of both education and entertainment.
+Some have argued that these accusations are the same that were leveled against homosexual men since the lavender scare of the 1950s.
+Those who disagree with the accusations have argued that drag queens provide a safe and creative environment for young children, especially LGBTQ+ children, and are a source of both education and entertainment.

 Story time in libraries

 In December 2015, Radar Productions and Michelle Tea developed the concept of Drag Queen Story Hour.
-Launched at the San Francisco Public Library, Drag Queen Story Hour was adopted by the Brooklyn Public Library in the summer of 2016, and has since traveled to various libraries, museums, bookstores, and recreation centers, and parks across the United States, Canada, and the United Kingdom.
+Launched at the San Francisco Public Library, Drag Queen Story Hour was adopted by the Brooklyn Public Library in the summer of 2016, and has since traveled to various libraries, museums, bookstores, recreation centers, and parks across the United States, Canada, and the United Kingdom.

 Such events sometimes prompt opposition against the libraries and organizers.
 In one instance in California, men belonging to the far-right group known as the Proud Boys arrived in a group and disrupted the event by shouting homophobic and transphobic phrases at the crowd.
 The County Sheriff's Office opened a hate crime investigation into the incident due to the nature of the disruption.
+Proud Boys sometimes bring guns for intimidation purposes.
+Some leftist groups, such as the Elm Fork John Brown Gun Club, organize armed counter-protests to keep protesters out of the building.
+This usually leads to the presence of police to ensure that both groups don't harm each other.